jacobmort/1024-AI/README.md

 Starts with 10 Genes, each with 400 randomly generated moves.
 Have each play the game, take the top 3 scores and combine randomly to form the next generation.
 Repeat over and over.
 ![graph showing no learning](https://cloud.githubusercontent.com/assets/361696/20516167/a66a9052-b041-11e6-94d8-c8e29516f899.png)

+Looks to me like it does no better than randomly choosing a move.
 I think the problem with this is that the game contains randomness (starting position and position/value of new blocks) that this type of simple algorithm performs poorly against.

 ### Tensor Flow?
 Coming soon...